The Message & The Goal

 Reports with inquirers’ contact information are sent to participating churches for follow-up.

-Each Festival or Celebration is organized as a ministry of the Billy Graham Evangelistic Association (BGEA), and a leadership team of local pastors and laypeople serves as the controlling body of the Festival or Celebration.
-This team works to coordinate the schedule of events, leads various working teams, raises Festival funds, and partners with BGEA in the ministry and outreach of the Festival or Celebration.
+Each Celebration is organized as a ministry of the Billy Graham Evangelistic Association (BGEA), and a leadership team of local pastors and laypeople serves as the controlling body of the Celebration.
+This team works to coordinate the schedule of events, leads various working teams, raises Celebration funds, and partners with BGEA in the ministry and outreach of the Celebration.

-Since involvement and mobilization of local churches is critical to the success of the Festival or Celebration, each church is encouraged to form a local church leadership team—usually composed of four to six people—to mobilize men, women, students, and children.
+Since involvement and mobilization of local churches is critical to the success of the Celebration, each church is encouraged to form a local church leadership team—usually composed of four to six people—to mobilize men, women, students and children.

-With the help of the local church leadership team, a congregation can be mobilized through planning, information sharing, distribution of Festival or Celebration materials, and recruitment of volunteers for different areas of involvement.
-Local working teams and a Festival or Celebration director assigned by BGEA assist the local church leadership teams in their work, which extends over a few months’ time.
+With the help of the local church leadership team, a congregation can be mobilized through planning, information sharing, distribution of Celebration materials and recruitment of volunteers for different areas of involvement.
+Local working teams and a Celebration director assigned by BGEA assist the local church leadership teams in their work, which extends over a few months’ time.

 Our Finance Policy

-The Festival or Celebration operates as a ministry of the Billy Graham Evangelistic Association, without having to be a separate nonprofit entity.
-The local leadership team accepts and raises a percentage of the total Festival budget, with all funds going toward the Festival or Celebration budget.
-All financial activity is promptly receipted, reported, and audited at the conclusion of the Festival or Celebration.
+The Celebration operates as a ministry of the Billy Graham Evangelistic Association, without having to be a separate nonprofit entity.
+The local leadership team accepts and raises a percentage of the total Celebration budget, with all funds going toward the Celebration budget.
+All financial activity is promptly receipted, reported and audited at the conclusion of the Celebration.

-Franklin Graham and Will Graham receive no part of contributed funds designated for the Festival or Celebration.
-Their salary, travel, accommodations, etc., are expenses paid by BGEA.
+Will Graham receives no part of contributed funds designated for the Celebration.
+His salary, travel, accommodations, etc., are expenses paid by BGEA.

-The local leadership team is responsible for adopting and implementing the general finance policy for the Festival or Celebration as set forth in a charter.
+The local leadership team is responsible for adopting and implementing the general finance policy for the Celebration as set forth in a charter.

-Click below to download the Franklin Graham Festivals and the Will Graham Celebrations brochures.
+Click below to download the Will Graham Celebrations brochure.